 And the quilting.

-You will need: 19.5 inches (half a metre) off the roll of each of the fabrics for the outside of the cover and the lining, assuming that it is 42 inches wide.
+You will need: 19.5 inches (half a metre) off the roll for the outside of the cover and the same size for the lining, assuming that both fabrics are 42 inches wide.
 Also, a piece of wadding/batting which is about 21 x 21 inches.

 1. Cut the selvedge edges off both sides of both pieces of fabric.
 I chose bright orange with white spots for the outer fabric and white lining.